watsonlu/AutoHotKeySpaceBarIdle/README.md

 3. Run "Space.ahk" as admin (Shift+Right click might be needed)
 4. Open the window you need to idle in Windowed Mode and keep it open

+You can pause and stop the script by right clicking the icon in the taskbar